 Students complete sentences, answer questions, or make statements based on line drawings in the text.
 This type of activity cues vocabulary items without the use of translation, and without the cue's telling the students the word you want them to practice.
 Sometimes these exercises are very structured, allowing for only one correct answer.
 Generally, however, they are more open, allowing for increased student creativity while providing a structure for it.
 In such open-ended activities, students should be encouraged to produce as many answers as possible.
-Often, several students may express the same idea in very different ways, and that type of repetition should be encouraged, since the goal of the activity is vocabulary practice.
+Often, several students may express the same idea in very different ways.
+That type of repetition should be encouraged, since the goal of the activity is vocabulary practice.
 Examples of this type of activity include Conversación B (p.
-37): Semejanzas y diferencias.
-Here students identify and contrast the two drawings by using a simple formula:
+32): ¡Ojo alerta!
+Here, students identify and contrast the two drawings by using a simple formula:

-En el dibujo A / En el escritorio del dibujo A, hay \\\\\.
+En el dibujo A / En el escritorio del dibujo A, hay

-Various answers are possible, but the activity itself it quite controlled by the particular items in the drawing and by the formula given.
+Various answers are possible, but the activity itself is controlled by the particular items in the drawing and by the formula given.

-Or Conversación C (p.
-226):
+Or Conversación A (p.
+176):